-The event, dubbed ‘Paul Simon’s Concert in the Park,’ was deliberately (some would argue self-consciously) designed to evoke the massively attended ‘Concert in Central Park’ reunion show that Simon & Garfunkel staged 10 years earlier.
-Unfortunately, the anniversary wasn’t marked with an appearance from Simon’s erstwhile partner, who dejectedly told the New York Times the night before the concert that he hadn’t been asked to perform.
-“I’m not good enough to be invited,” he shrugged.
-“My guess is that it would hurt his sense of stature.”
-Telling the reporter he was planning to be out of town during the concert, he added, “I’d rather wish Paul well from afar.”
+"I'm not good enough to be invited," Art Garfunkel shrugged.
+"My guess is that it would hurt his sense of stature."
+Telling the reporter he was planning to be out of town during the concert, he added, "I'd rather wish Paul well from afar."

-But if the fans missed Garfunkel in '91, they didn't show it by staying home — people turned out in droves for the show, which was part of Simon's world tour in support of his ‘Rhythm of the Saints’ LP, released the previous year.
+If the fans missed Garfunkel in '91, they didn't show it by staying home: People turned out in droves for the show, which was part of Simon's world tour in support of his Rhythm of the Saints LP, released the previous year.

 Later, New York City officials determined that the maximum number of people that can fit in the Park's 10-acre lawn area was far lower – 48,500 – but as photos taken from the show prove, Simon drew a pretty impressive throng.
-As a parks commissioner put it to the New York Times, "You look out at the sea of people from the stage, and your mind tells you, ‘That’s what hundreds of thousands of people looks like.'"
+As the parks commissioner put it to the New York Times, "You look out at the sea of people from the stage, and your mind tells you, ‘That’s what hundreds of thousands of people looks like.'"

-Like Simon & Garfunkel's ‘Concert in Central Park,’ Simon's ‘Concert in the Park’ was subsequently released as a two-disc live recording and home video, although it didn't reach the double-platinum heights of its predecessor, topping out at fewer than 500,000 copies sold.
+Like Simon & Garfunkel's Concert in Central Park, Simon's Concert in the Park was subsequently released as a two-disc live recording and home video, although it didn't reach the double-platinum heights of its predecessor, topping out at fewer than 500,000 copies sold.